bknguyen1999/Snake/a3/README.txt

   This button also allows you to remove the border on the selected shape.
   This button is disabled when the selected tool is a Line and when the selected shape has a transparent fill colour.
+  When "No Border" is selected, all of the line styles are disabled as well since there is no border to style.

 Sources for the images used: